 Individuals may place one free ad with up to three items, each priced $100 or less, 15 words or less.
 FREE, one week, must be submitted online.
 Email firstname.lastname@example.org, fax toll-free 1-866-362-9821. (limited time offer)

-WANTED: WORKOUT DVDs and retired but working XBox, Wii units with games for Ministry of Presence summer camp in Haiti.
+WANTED: WORKOUT DVDs and retired but working XBox, Wii units with games for Ministry of Presence for kids and teens in Haiti.
 Deliver to The Islander, 5604B Marina Drive, Holmes Beach.

 TERRY HAYES, REALTOR.
 Premier Sothebys.
 941-302-3100.
 Terry.email@example.com.
 Discoverannamaria.com.